 - Management is focused on growing the REIT in a strategic and structured manner.
 This growth is anticipated to come from: continuing to source properties in our core markets that allow us to build scale within these areas and apply our re-positioning experience and expertise in a manner that continues to provide long term accretion for our Unitholders; continuously looking for new ways and opportunities to drive existing revenues, create new revenue streams and reduce operating costs within our portfolio; and, re-deploying capital from areas of individual properties where management believes that properties have reached their economic peak, that the area will not allow the REIT to reach the desired level of scale within close geographic proximity, or the area is not a market that the REIT has targeted for growth.
 In line with this, the REIT has: - a.
-Purchased a 127 suite high-rise situated in the Plateau region of Montreal that closed on March 9, 2016; - b.
-Disposed of a parcel of land in Hamilton that housed a 17 suite building that had previously been damaged by fire; and, - c.
-Of the four properties listed as assets held for sale, one property (44 suites) in Brampton closed in January 2016, and 3 properties (111 suites) in Belleville are under contract and scheduled to close at the end of March, 2016. - The LIV lease-up phase is well underway and management expects that the lease-up program will take until the end of the third quarter of 2016 to complete. - At December 31, 2015, there were 5,579 suites within the REIT's portfolio that had the infrastructure in place to track hydro consumption at a suite level in order to be able to pass on these charges to tenants.
-The 5,579 suites consists of 4,057 suites where hydro is paid by the tenant and 1,522 suites that are equipped with sub-meters and will be moved onto hydro extra leases when the suites turnover.
-Furthermore, based on the current portfolio, the REIT intends to roll-out the hydro submeter infrastructure to an additional 1,378 suites within the existing portfolio in 2016, for a total of approximately 83%. - There are two ways to capture the upside from the capital invested in the REIT's repositioning programs.
+Throughout 2016, recycled capital from non-core markets (nineteen properties (876 suites) in Brampton, Belleville, Kingston, Sarnia, Brantford and Niagara Falls) and invested in core markets adding 545 suites in the Montreal and Ottawa markets). - b.
+The REIT has entered into an unconditional agreement to purchase a property in Montreal (224 suites) that is scheduled to close in early March 2017.
+The property, located at 1111 and 1121 Mistral, consists of two six-storey concrete mid-rises with a total of 196 1-bedroom and 28 2-bedroom suites and is in close proximity to Highway 40, the Jarry metro station as well as numerous stores, parks and amenities.
+The purchase price of \$24 million, or \$107,143 per door, represents a going-in cap rate of 5.3% and will be financed at aproximately 70% through a CMHC insured mortgage. - Management expects that it will take until mid-summer of 2017 to complete the lease-up program at LIV. - There are two ways to capture the upside from the capital invested in the REIT's repositioning programs.
 The first way is through achieving market rent on suite turnover and the second way is through above guideline increases (AGIs) for existing tenants.
-The REIT has \$0.8 million in annualized rental increases remaining to be rolled out based on previously filed applications and is working on a further \$0.5 million.
-Of the total \$1.3 million in AGIs planned, approximately \$0.5 million in 2016; \$0.4 million in 2017; and, \$0.4 million in 2018/19.
+The REIT has \$0.9 million in annualized rental increases remaining to be rolled out based on previously filed applications and is working on a further \$0.3 million.
+Of the total \$1.2 million in AGIs planned, approximately \$0.5 million is scheduled to be rolled out in the remainder of 2017; \$0.5 million in 2018; and, \$0.2 million in 2019/20.